 To manage security and privacy risk, businesses can evaluate their current level of security and processes, embed security into software design and deployment life cycle.
 Organizations must also focus resources on high-risk areas and prioritize prevention, protection, and recovery measures for risks with high severity and high likelihood of occurring.

 Privacy risk management can be a daunting task for organizations, but by dividing it into five key pillars, companies can make the process more manageable.
 These pillars are:

 Wherever possible, businesses should automate these processes to help reduce errors and ensure that the organization is consistently managing privacy risks effectively.
-Additionally, automation can help to reduce costs and improve the efficiency of the risk management program.
+Additionally, automation can help to reduce costs and make the risk management program more efficient.

 Managing privacy risks is not just about technology and compliance.
 It is also about people and culture.
 Therefore, businesses must also focus on creating a culture of privacy and security.
 Employees must be made aware of the importance of data protection and the consequences of a breach.
 Additionally, businesses must create a privacy-focused culture that prioritizes data protection and promotes responsible data handling practices.